 Quarter Offered: Winter

-d.Leadership is a course that teaches the coaching and leadership skills needed to drive good design process in groups.
-Preference given to students who have taken other Design Group or d.school classes. d.leaders will work on real projects driving design projects within organizations outside campus, and gain real world skills to lead innovation in groups.
+d.Leadership is a course that teaches the coaching and leadership skills needed to drive good design process in groups. d.leaders will work on real projects driving design projects within organizations and gain real world skills as they experiment with their leadership style.
 Take this course if you are inspired by past design classes and want skills to lead design projects beyond Stanford.
+Preference given to students who have taken other Design Group or d.school classes.
+Admission by application.

 Quarter Offered: Spring